mstoffel-sag/c8yMQTT/README.md

 A service called c8y will be registerd with systemd

-### PC Agent
+## pcAgent.py Module
 The pcAgent.py module is a slight modification to run on PC Hardware.
-It will read CPU and Memory Usage via the psutil module.
+It shares most of the configuration but will read CPU and Memory Usage via the psutil module.
+The serial/model  has to be configured inside the pcAgent.py file:

+serial = 'putyourserial'
+model = 'MyPcModel'

+### Docker Support PC Agent
-PC Agent can be run within Docker.
+PC Agent can run within Docker.
 Dockerfile.pcAgent can be used to build an image:

 Build:
 docker build -t pcagent -f .\Dockerfile.pcAgent .